nsdb-io/nsdb-io.github.io/index.md

 key-benefits-03-content: SQL - like query support in order to embrace the larger number of adopters and speed up  developers productivity
 key-benefits-04-title: On Top of Kubernetes
 key-benefits-04-content: Nsdb is a self-contained solution -no external dependencies and it is built on top of Kubernetes.
 This allows an out-of-the-box installation on the most common cloud providers

+offers-title: What NSDB offers
+offers-title-01: High-performance data insertion in real-time
+offers-content-01: Data are compressed in real-time in order to obtain enough data storage
+offers-title-02: High-performance data analysis in real-time
+offers-content-02: Data are stored at a high speed and analyzed easily
+offers-title-03: High capacity
+offers-content-03: Fast and scalable to accommodate huge amounts of data it responds robustly to queries against large datasets

 button-txt: Tech documentation
 button-link: https://github.com/radicalbit/NSDb
 ---